 High priced military loans - Advertisements for loans that promise a guarantee, instant approval or no credit check will often come with hidden fees and extremely high interest rates.
-Remember that legitimate lenders will never guarantee a loan before you apply, and loans that require upfront fees are likely fraudulent.
+Remember that legitimate lenders will never guarantee a loan before you apply and loans that require an upfront fee are likely a scam.

-Veterans' benefits buyout plans - This buyout plan will offer a cash payment in exchange for a disabled veteran's future benefits or pension payments.
+Veterans’ benefits buyout plans - This buyout plan will offer a cash payment in exchange for a disabled veteran’s future benefits or pension payments.
 The cash amount is only about 30-40% of what the veteran is entitled to.
-These buyout plans can be structured in several different ways, so research them thoroughly before signing or agreeing to anything.
+These buyout plans can be structured in several different ways, so research thoroughly before signing anything over.

-Fake rental properties - Stolen photos of legitimate rental properties are used in bogus advertisements that promise military discounts and other incentives.
-Servicemembers are told they have to pay a fee via wire transfer for security payments or a key to the property; in the end they receive nothing.
+Fake rental properties - Stolen photos of legitimate rental properties are used in advertisements that promise military discounts and other incentives.
+Service members will have to pay a fee via wire transfer for security payments or a key to the property – in the end they will receive nothing.

-Phony jury duty summons - A caller clams to work for the local court system and states that the servicemember did not show up for jury duty and now there's a warrant out for their arrest.
-When the victim says they never got a summons, the caller will ask for a credit card number or Social Security number to clear up the matter - but don't give this information out.
-The threat of arrest is bogus and this is just another tactic to defraud you.
+Phony jury duty summons - A caller claims to work for the local court system and states that the service member did not show up for jury duty and now has a warrant out for their arrest.
+When the victim says they never got a summons, the caller will ask for a credit card number or Social Security number to clear up the matter.

-Misleading car sales - Websites posting classified ads will offer false discounts for military personnel or claim to be from soldiers who need to sell their vehicle in a hurry because they've been deployed.
-Upfront fees will be requested via wire transfer, and too often the cars advertised are non-existent.
+Misleading car sales – Websites posting classified ads will offer false discounts for military personnel or claim to be from soldiers who need to sell their vehicle fast since they have been deployed.
+Upfront fees will be required via wire transfer, or the vehicle will have problems after purchase.

-The BBB recommends the following tips to avoid scams:
+BBB of Central New England recommends the following tips to avoid scams:

 Protect your computer.
 Don’t click on links within unsolicited emails.
 Don’t enter personal information on unfamiliar websites.
 Make sure that you have updated anti-virus software installed and use a firewall at all times.